Patio & Deck

 Our deck and patio floor tiles have a crisscross pattern (with holes) that makes it easy for water to go through.
 When considering a flooring solution for your outdoor living area, you will want an option that is designed to easily allow water to drain.
 A ventilated floor surface (that enables air to flow underneath) is great for a deck floor.

-- Floating floor made from rigid, durable UV-Protected Polypropylene material that can protect your patio or deck subfloor and support a grill and heavy outdoor furniture
+- A floating floor made from rigid, durable UV-Protected Polypropylene (plastic) material that can protect your patio or deck subfloor and support a grill and heavy outdoor furniture

 - 12 x 12-inch dimensions, so each tile covers one square foot